kingami34/objectMapping/Readme.md

 ## Description

 - To give potenial employer's insight to my web developer knowledge
-- This project was developed to help the user understand the process assignment
+- This project was developed to help the user understand the process of this assignment
-- Having a professional README page can lead to great opportunities.
+- Their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.

 ## Table of Contents (Optional)